slack-duckbot/slack_changebot/README.md

 $ docker-compose build
 ```

-You won't have to repeat the build phase unless you do something of material signifiance such as change `requirements.txt` or specify a new version of RQ / Redix, etc.
+You won't have to repeat the build phase unless you do something of material signifiance such as change `requirements.txt` or specify a new version of RQ / Redis, etc.

 #### Run